-Genuinely this is a humbling moment, and an amazing result to back up all the hard work that has gone on behind the creation of our Independent Bottling programme, the sourcing of casks and the HRMC licenses and interviews that has all been happening in the background this year in order for us to launch our own independent whisky brand.
+Let’s start with a bit of an update, to date we have released six whiskies under the GreatDrams brand, and have had a return of five award wins already.
+These sorts of results back up all the hard work that has gone on behind the creation of our Independent Bottling programme, the sourcing of casks and the HRMC licenses and interviews that has all all happened in the background of the other work we do in the whisky industry in order for us to launch our own independent whisky brand.

-It feels like the right time to explain to you what we are up to, what we have been up to and what it takes to become an independent bottler of whisky – which is probably why not that many of us exist!
+It feels like the right time to explain to you what we do, what we have been up to and what it takes to become an independent bottler of whisky – which is probably why not that many of us exist!

-I’ve harboured the idea of having our own whisky for a while, but had not spent much time working it out, especially the logistics until we collaborated with Douglas Laing in 2017 to release our special edition Single Cask Single Malt Ardmore release to celebrate the launch of my book, The GreatDrams of Scotland.
+Greg harboured the idea of creating our own whisky for a while, but had not spent much time working it out, especially the logistics until we collaborated with Douglas Laing in 2017 to release our long-sold out special edition Single Cask Single Malt Ardmore release to celebrate the launch of my book, The GreatDrams of Scotland.

 It was supposed to be a one off, it really was.
-We didn’t expect to be making the Invergordon 11 Year Old, nevermind winning awards for it!
+We didn’t expect to be bottling the Invergordon 11 Year Old, nevermind winning awards for it!